 - Tier 5 (Temporary worker – Government Authorised Exchange) on an exchange scheme for sponsored researchers

-That is why, if a holder of Tier 4 General Visa (or dependant with this type of visa) would like to get Tier 1 Exceptional Talent Visa, the Home Office says: (s)he must leave the UK and make the visa application from abroad.
+That is why, if a holder of Tier 4 General Visa (or a dependant with this type of visa) would like to get Tier 1 Exceptional Talent visa, the Home Office says: (s)he must leave the UK and make the visa application from abroad.